Carbon Motors Corporation: Carbon Motors E7

 Carbon Motors was formed to develop and produce the E7, the first purpose-built police car ever made.
 The E7 was to be only available for law enforcement agencies to purchase.
 The prototype was first revealed in 2008 on the "Pure Justice" tour.
 The E7 had an expected release date of 2012.
 It was designed in part by American law enforcement officers for the sole purpose of producing a vehicle to be most effective to police.
 The company stated that, in order to keep the vehicle out of private ownership, when an agency wishes to dispose of an E7, it would either be sold to another law enforcement agency or returned to the factory to be parted out.
-The price was intended to be "competitive" considering the cost of equipping a conventional car for police work and how long each vehicle lasts.
+The price was intended to be competitive considering the cost of equipping a conventional car for police work and how long each vehicle lasts.
 The Carbon E7 was to be built to last 250,000 miles, compared with 75,000 to 120,000 miles for the typical patrol car.

 Specifications

-The vehicle was to be equipped with a BMW straight-six turbo-diesel engine, which is more fuel efficient than current gasoline engine police car engines.
+The vehicle was to be equipped with a BMW straight-six turbo-diesel engine, which was more fuel efficient than contemporary gasoline engine police car engines.
 It was designed to be rear wheel drive, have a six-speed automatic transmission, be governed to a top speed of 155 mph, and accelerate from 0-60 mph in 6.5 seconds.
 It also featured numerous safety features, including 75 mph rear-impact crash capability, and optional ballistic protection panels.
 The vehicle also had law enforcement equipment designed into the vehicle intended to be installed during production so agencies would not need to purchase equipment from other companies and then install them on the vehicle.
 The front seats of the E7 were designed for comfort while wearing a duty belt.